Alexis97/GPT_Reading_Assistant/ReadMe.md

 GPT-Book Reader is a powerful app that enables reading, summarizing, and translating long texts using the cutting-edge GPT technology.
 It leverages the vectorstore approach provided in LangChain Index to deliver an enhanced user experience and improve support for Chinese content.

 ## Features
-Translation: [placeholder for a brief description or a screenshot of the translation feature] Content-Based Answer Retrieval: Efficiently find relevant answers and information from within long texts.
+- Content-Based Answer Retrieval: Efficiently find relevant answers and information from within long texts.
-Long Text Summarization: Generate concise summaries of lengthy documents to save your time and effort.
+- Long Text Summarization: Generate concise summaries of lengthy documents to save your time and effort.
+- Translation: Translate long texts to your preferred language with a single click.

-Getting Started
+## Getting Started
 [placeholder for installation, setup, and basic usage instructions]

 ## Customization